officialrajdeepsingh/awesome-nextjs/README.md

 - [Redux](https://redux.js.org/) - Open-source JavaScript library for state management, commonly used with React or Angular to build user interfaces.
 - [Recoil](https://recoiljs.org/) - State management library for React built by Meta.
 - [Jotai](https://jotai.org/) - Primitive and flexible state management library for React.
-- [React context](https://react.dev/learn/passing-data-deeply-with-context) - React.createContext() is a React API allowing you to pass or share between React components.
+- [React context](https://react.dev/learn/passing-data-deeply-with-context) - React.createContext() is a React API allowing you to pass or share data between React components.
 - [NUQS](https://nuqs.47ng.com) - Type-safe search params state manager for Next.js.
 - [State-in-url](https://github.com/asmyshlyaev177/state-in-url) - Share any complex state between unrelated components, sync it to the URL, TS friendly.
 - [useS](https://use-s-react.christbm.dev) - The useS is a modern React hook for efficient local and global state management, offering clean, immutable, and scalable logic with no boilerplate.